| Department of Astronomy/Institute

 Teaching

 I compose pop songs for the course and perform them in my lectures.
 I have recorded, and converted to MP3 format for downloading, a number of my science songs.
 I also perform the songs at astronomical meetings and parties, and at the annual College of Arts and Sciences/Core Curriculum Talent Review.
-I have a few dozen other songs unrelated to science that I have written and recorded as well.
+I have composed and recorded several dozen other songs unrelated to science as well.
 Most of these are available at soundclick.com.

-I am the proud recipient of the 1998 Gitner Award for Distinguished Teaching, given by the College of Arts and Sciences.
+I am the proud recipient of a 2014 Metcalf Award for Excellence in Teaching by Boston University.
+Earlier, in 1998, I was honored with the Gitner Award for Distinguished Teaching by the College of Arts and Sciences.
 In 1999, Phi Beta Kappa, Epsilon chapter of Massachusetts at Boston University bestowed honorary membership on me.
 In 2003, I was given the honorary title of Distinguished Member of the National Society of Collegiate Scholars.

 Administration

-Between 2003 and 2007, I served as the Director of the Center for Excellence in Teaching (CET) at Boston University.
-The CET operates a variety of programs designed to assist instructors who wish, for example, to improve their classroom performance, modernize their teaching techniques (e.g., through use of the web), or administer their courses more effectively.
+Between 2003 and 2007, I served as the Director of the Center for Excellence & Innovation in Teaching (CEIT) at Boston University.
+The CEIT operates a variety of programs designed to assist instructors who wish, for example, to improve their classroom performance, modernize their teaching techniques (e.g., through use of the web), or administer their courses more effectively.

 From January 1999 to June 2003 I served as an Associate Dean in the College of Arts and Sciences at Boston University (half-time), with primary responsibility for faculty issues.
 Among my main duties were design and oversight of the College web site, running of orientation programs for new graduate teaching fellows and new "adjunct" faculty, coordination of continuing programs of language instruction for international graduate teaching fellows, identifying physical problems in classrooms that need to be fixed and acting as a liaison between instructors and Media Group, formation of a panel to determine recipients of College teaching awards, compilation of grading statistics in Arts and Sciences courses, and providing guidance to departmental chairs and to faculty.